build-week-tieme-ndo-5/back-end/README.md

     - Updated staff member record
 - Notes:
     - "username", "first_name", and/or "last_name" can be updated
-    - it is only necessary to submit the information that needs to be updated
+    - It is only necessary to submit the information to update.
+Other field may be omitted

 - Example:
 ```js